myothiha09/SmartBox/README.md

 **Troubleshooting**
 * Installing and running Android Studio or running Android applications correctly can get tricky.
 [Here](https://code.tutsplus.com/tutorials/how-to-solve-androids-most-common-error-messages--cms-28706) are some of the most common errors and how to deal with them.
 If your error is not on this list, please consult StackOverFlow.
+* The backend service contains a complex set of dependencies.
+If you encounter issues, consult the troubleshooting section of the Readme in the backend repo [here](https://github.com/JerAguilon/Junior-Design-Smart-Lock/blob/master/readme.md).